 Our new Peer Support Service is here to support you

-Our telephone support ambassadors are trained volunteers who can give a listening ear by phone for anyone with PF, carers and family members over 18.
+Our telephone befrienders are trained volunteers who can give a listening ear by phone for anyone with PF, carers and family members over 18.

-The volunteers are a mix of people with PF, carers, and former carers.
-Through their lived experience, they understand how tough life with PF can be, and will be giving a few hours each week to offer peer support by phone.
+Our volunteers listen with empathy and are non-judgemental.
+They are a mix of people- some of our volunteers have PF, are carers or former carers.
+Volunteers will be giving a few hours each week to offer support by phone.